 There’s also an expansive bottle list for takeaway (or to drink in at takeaway prices), with IPAs, sours and dessert beers galore.
 Among the last of these, the Peanut Brittle Gose is always a crowd-pleaser, as is the infamous Sex, Drugs and Rocky Road, both past GABS beers, a festival at which Bacchus has fared particularly well over the years.

-While the bottle list and 13 rotating taps give Bacchus its reputation for indulging customers with more new beers than you can poke a stick at, the remaining eight taps are fixed; regular customers who want the simple pleasure of their standard beer at a local pub can find it at Bacchus.
-Because although Bacchus occasionally sells kegs and bottles wholesale, the real focus is the onsite cellar door.
+While the bottle – now mostly cans since they made the switch in late 2020 – list and 13 rotating taps give Bacchus its reputation for indulging customers with more new beers than you can poke a stick at, the remaining eight taps are fixed; regular customers who want the simple pleasure of their standard beer at a local pub can find it at Bacchus.
+Because although Bacchus occasionally sells kegs and cans wholesale, the real focus is the onsite cellar door.

 “The venue is absolutely paramount,” says owner Ross Kenrick.
 “We have a lot of fun just running this place.
 Being the small brewery in people’s local area.”

 Ross is an expat Brit, and shows his love of his homeland with English pub style touches in the cellar door: the handpumps, the pool table and dartboard (found upstairs in the mezzanine area), the bowling pin lamps.
 Even the bar itself is an old bowling alley lane.
 And, of course, the big screen shows football (that’s soccer to us convicts) games at every opportunity.

 The wooden wall of barrels up the back amplifies the pub aesthetic beautifully.
 Bacchus began its barrel program in 2011.